====================

 Getting Started with Malware Analysis and Reverse Engineering

 This page is from internal enterprise documentation that was created for introducing common malware analysis topics.
-This is not a copmrehensive document, and many sections link to online resources.
+This is not a comprehensive document, and many sections link to online resources.
 Tool selection and documentation is largely based on what is present in the enterprise lab the document was created for.

 Contents